- Michael Thompson

 This is the first fact of life.

-Below are 8 more facts of life that I wish I had accepted sooner.
+Below are 8 more that I wish I had accepted sooner.

-3. If you don’t learn how to play well with others you’ll never accomplish anything
+If you don’t learn how to play well with others you won’t get very far

 Most people don’t care if you’re the smartest person in the room.
 Nor do they care if you’re the strongest or the fastest.
 But they absolutely do care whether you are good to them or not.